Ngufor-emmanuella/AirBnB-Clone-project/README.md

  ###### Django : A web framework used for building restful API's
  ###### PostgresSQL : Database to store data and manage  records in rows ans columns
  ###### GraphQL : An API layer for communicating between the backend and frontend

+ ## Database Design;
+ The key entities required for the project, are Users, Properties, Bookings, Reviews, and Payments A user can have multiple properties, a booking belongs to a property